helmturner/alec-portfolio/README.md

-This is my personal portfolio website, bootstrapped with NextJS and the Mantine components library.
+This is my personal portfolio website, bootstrapped with NextJS.

 ## Getting Started